How to Convert an Android App to iOS?

 I have only mentioned the differences that are relevant to converting an Android app to iOS.
 There are many other differences, and you can read “Android vs. iOS” for a comprehensive list.
 The differences I have listed above will have a big influence on your planning and implementation when porting an Android app to iOS.
 Let‘s see how.

 Key considerations when porting Android app to iOS

 If you are converting Android app to iOS, you need to address the following aspects:

-- Navigation on an Android phone is different from iOS.
+- Navigation on an Android device is different from iOS device such as an iPhone, iPad, and even the iPod.
 Android phones have 3 buttons, i.e., ’Home‘, ’Back‘, and ’Multitasking‘.
 However, iPhones have only one ’Main‘ button.

 - Android and iOS ’User Interfaces’ (UIs) use different design approaches.
 Android uses the ’Material design’, where iOS works on the ’Flat design’.
 This is an important factor in converting an Android app to iOS.
 The flat design is minimalist, and it doesn’t incorporate the 3D effects of graphics.
 The focus is on design functionality and simplicity.
 On the other hand, the material design offers greater flexibility.
 It incorporates grid-based layouts, animations, padding, and responsiveness.
 Read “Flat Design Vs Material Design, What‘s the difference?” for a detailed description of their differences.

 - You need to keep in mind the operating system version.
 Your app should support the latest version of iOS (iOS 10) for example.

 - Libraries and frameworks are different for these two platforms.
 Hence, you need to study and find compatible tools, frameworks, libraries, and services.